EvictionLab/eviction-lab-website/content/updates/blog/in-the-most-expensive-city-in-the-country-evictions-remain-lower-than-before-covid-19/index.md

 Another caveat is that landlords might still be adapting to these new tenant protections and how to deal with issues like non-payment of rent.

 “My sense is that the anti-eviction sentiment in the current political environment is very high coming out of COVID,” said Jonathan J. Miller, CEO of Miller Samuel Inc., a real estate consulting firm.
 “Given all the actions taken to protect tenants, it may take longer for landlords to normalize their eviction practices, and there may be an element of confusion among smaller landlords.”

+{{< pullquote "Even with the reduction in eviction filing rates, several thousand families are threatened with losing their homes each month.
+In September 2024, the number of eviction filings in New York City was the same as Austin, Cincinnati, Memphis, Philadelphia and St. Louis combined." >}}

 At the same time, affordable housing providers are concerned about the amounts of rent owed by tenants in the post-pandemic era.